 Trapping Incidents

-At Present, Trappers are not Required to Report Dogs Caught in Their Traps.
-We know of 80+ dogs that have been reported caught in traps in WY since 2000.
+At Present, trappers are not required to report dogs caught in their traps.
+Over 100+ dogs have been reported caught in traps in WY.
 Three of these, all belonging to the same family, died.
-Seven of the 80 were in Teton County.
+Seven of the 100+ were in Teton County.
 There could be many more out there, but no official record exists.

 How to Release Your Pet from a Trap - Virtual Workshop